prdoyle/tiny-cpu/README.md

 ### Couldn't you eliminate some of these instructions?

 Technically, yes.
-Many of these instructions are not used in the interpreter, so I could eliminate them and still reach my stated goal of creating a CPU that can emulate itself.
+Many of these instructions are not used in the emulator, so I could eliminate them and still reach my stated goal of creating a CPU that can emulate itself.

-However, the reason for writing the interpreter is to demonstrate the capabilities of the CPU.
+However, the reason for writing the emulator is to demonstrate the capabilities of the CPU.
 It's meant to be a general-purpose CPU; distorting the design so it can run just one particular application felt like cheating.

-The interpreter isn't the goal.
-The goal is to design a useful CPU, and demonstrate its usefulness via the interpreter.
+The emulator isn't the goal.
+The goal is to design a useful CPU, and demonstrate its usefulness via the emulator.

 ## Fibonacci example